HuiPan-Peter/gitCollaboration/README.md

-# This is a conflict
+# This is a conflict, add text by Conflict/HP